 Bills Go Unpaid as Co-chair’s Son Buys a Bel Air Megamansion

-While workers and contractors on R&F projects in California are going unpaid, the son of company co-chair Zhang Li seems to have had no trouble finding the cash for a $75 million Bel Air megamansion that the 37-year-old is said to have purchased online last month via the Zillow app.
+While workers and contractors on Z&L projects in California are going unpaid, the son of R&F Properties co-chair Zhang Li seems to have had no trouble finding the cash for a $75 million Bel Air megamansion that the 37-year-old is said to have purchased online last month via the Zillow app.

 Liang “Johnson” Zhang’s 24,222 square foot (2,250 square metre) abode, which comes with nine bedrooms and 12 bathrooms, was previously owned by tech tycoon Halsey Minor.